 - Try doing a blue or green slope first just to find your feet.

-13. Remember to have Fun and Take care
+13. Remember to Have Fun and Take care

 Remember to have fun but take care!!!!

 Snowboarding or skiing with a pacemaker does not have to be a daunting experience.
 Given that the whole point of having your implant is to be able to live a life as normal as possible.
 It would be a shame if you couldn’t do the winter sports you love.
 Last season, I was able to get to Tignes and Oz-Vaujany in France as well as St Johann in Austria.

 I am definitely trying to live my life as normally as possible but still aware of my heart condition and implant.
 I also try to make sure that I take all the necessary precautions to prevent any issues.